MatadorProBr/BetterCrewLink-FAQ/README.md

 - You can set the lobby up so only death people can talk (normal lobbies but then with death talk)
 - Support for mobile (BETA)
 ```
+If you want to suggest something that could be added, talk to the owner of BetterCrewLink via Discord: ThaGuus#2140

 ## Installation